Is Wall Street Just One Big Ponzi Pyramid Scheme?

 The 50 billion dollar fraud by Madoff could be just the point of the iceberg of a biggest pyramid in this economic crisis.

 Bernard Madoff was the former chairman of the Nasdaq Stock Market and he said that his company was just running one big 50 billion Ponzi Fraud since 1991.
 He was arrested and charged with one of the largest fraud schemes in Wall Street history.

 This giant scam have thousands of victims around the world, including major banks, hedge funds, pension funds and even charities around the world.

-The US Securities and Exchange Commission fallen down on their job to detect a $50 billion fraud in the heart of Wall Street running for 17 years.
+The US Securities and Exchange Commission (SEC) fallen down on their job to detect a $50 billion fraud in the heart of Wall Street running for 17 years.
 They also failed in the past with Enron and probably the regulations were not applied correctly to other companies increasing the insecurity in the financial crisis.

+So Where is the Money?
+Many billion are disappeared in the money heaven!
 Is Madoff just the point of the iceberg of a huge financial Pyramid Scheme.